curv3d/curv/README.rst

   shadertoy as high level operations for use by beginners.
 * Rendering is GPU accelerated.
 Curv programs are compiled into fragment shaders which are executed on the GPU.
-* Curv can export meshes to STL and OBJ files for 3D printing.
+* Curv can export meshes to STL, OBJ and X3D files for 3D printing.
+  The X3D format supports full colour 3D printing (on Shapeways.com, at least).
   These meshes are defect free: watertight, manifold, with no self intersections or degenerate triangles.